hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 * a two-step approach as detailed in Sect.
 1.6 and 1.7 above is needed.

-* Downloading of products is not needed when using ESA Datalabs_.
+* downloading of products is not needed when using ESA Datalabs_.

-**Step 1:** First, it is needed to know the sources that have associated spectra.
-This information is included in the spectra_source table:
+**Step 1:** First, a list of sources that have associated spectra must be compiled.
+This information is avaiable in the spectra_source table:

   >>> query   = f"SELECT TOP 3 * FROM catalogue.spectra_source"
   >>> results = Euclid.launch_job_async(query).get_results()